DaviDevMod/focus-trap/packages/focus-trap/how-it-works.md

 - Is a particular element at the edges of its `root`
 - Has a positive tab index.

-Given that it is the case to intervene, the right destination for the focus after a <kbd>Tab</kbd> key press happens is found based on the `tabIndex` of `event.target`:
+Given that it is the case to intervene, the right destination for the focus is found based on the `tabIndex` of `event.target` like so:

-- If `tabIndex < 0`, the destination is the `topOrBottomTabbable` following the `event.target`
+- If `tabIndex < 0`, the destination is the `topOrBottomTabbable` following `event.target`
-- if `tabIndex === 0`, the destination is the `firstOrLastTabbable` following the `event.target`, or the `positiveTabbable` with the lowest/greatest tab index (resolving ties by document order) after reaching the `firstOrLastZeroTabbable` of the whole trap (can be seen as the first/last `firstOrLastZeroTabbable` in document order among the `firstOrLastZeroTabbable` of all the roots)
+- if `tabIndex === 0`, the destination is the `firstOrLastTabbable` following `event.target` or, after reaching the `firstOrLastZeroTabbable` of the whole trap, the `positiveTabbable` with the lowest/greatest tab index (resolving ties by document order)
-- if `tabIndex > 0`, the destination is the next `positiveTabbable` in value (resolving ties by document order), or after reaching the first/last `positiveTabbable`, the `firstOrLastZeroTabbable` of the whole trap
+- if `tabIndex > 0`, the destination is the next `positiveTabbable` in value (resolving ties by document order) or, after reaching the first/last `positiveTabbable`, the `firstOrLastZeroTabbable` of the whole trap

 ## Pause, resume, demolish